lnguyen46/my-4clojure-solutions/README.md

 The interface and test cases are easy to use, I use Emacs a lot so the combination of [4clojure-mode](https://github.com/yveszoundi/4clojure-mode) + `cider-repl` always make me smile.

-This repo is still work-in-progress.
+This repo is still work-in-progress because exploring Clojure is so much fun.